MartinSchobben/NatGeo/README.md

 <!-- badges: end -->

+# Introduction

-To recreate the article: *A nutrient-driven tipping point catalysed marine anoxia during the end-Permian mass extinction*, published in *Nature Geoscience*, run the R Markdown file (.Rmd) with *knitr* (Xie 2020, 2015, 2014; Allaire et al. 2020; Xie, Allaire, and Grolemund 2018) on the programming platform R (R Core Team 2020).
-Instructions on the installation and the usage of Rmarkdown for Rstudio can be found on the
+To recreate the article: *A nutrient control on marine anoxia during the end-Permian mass extinction*, published in *Nature Geoscience*, run the R Markdown files (.Rmd) with *knitr* (Xie 2020, 2015, 2014; Allaire et al. 2020; Xie, Allaire, and Grolemund 2018) on the programming platform R (R Core Team 2020).
+Instructions on the installation and the usage of Rmarkdown for Rstudio can be found on the website:
-website: <https://rmarkdown.rstudio.com/>.
-Several additional packages are required to recreate data processing, statistics and visualization of the geochemical datasets and geographic maps, including:*bibtex* (Francois 2017), *Cairo* (Urbanek and Horner 2019), *gtable* (Wickham and Pedersen 2019), *gridExtra* (Auguie 2017), *png* (Urbanek 2013), *lattice* (Sarkar 2008), RColorBrewer (Neuwirth 2014), *readxl* (Wickham
+<https://rmarkdown.rstudio.com/>.
+Several additional packages are
+required to recreate data processing, statistics and visualization of the geochemical datasets and geographic maps, including:*bibtex* (Francois 2017), *Cairo* (Urbanek and Horner 2019), *gtable* (Wickham and Pedersen 2019), *gridExtra* (Auguie 2017), *png* (Urbanek 2013), *lattice* (Sarkar 2008), RColorBrewer (Neuwirth 2014), *readxl* (Wickham